 They also arrange the medication for the NOMADS scheme, which allows us to dispense for the local care homes.

 The receptionists are the ladies that you speak to if you wish to book an appointment over the phone or come into the surgery, or if you have any general enquiry.
 The receptionists endeavour to do their best for you and at times will be dealing with numerous tasks at the same time.
 They do various other duties from liaising with doctors, district nurses and other associated professionals, booking house calls, giving out results, as well as sending various letters to patients with regard to results.
 Linda is our lead receptionist and as well as overseeing the reception department, she also deals with all aspects of medical and insurance reports.
 Lindsey's other role is coordinating the clinicians’ rota.

-Claire is responsible for data entry and general administration of the computer system.
+The IM&T Administrator is responsible for data entry and general administration of the computer system.